cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 import { useActions } from "./hooks/useActions";

 //Second, our 'cogSettings'.
 This is a file that was generated when we ran
-//`npx cogment-js-sdk-generate`
+//`npx cogment-js-sdk-generate cogment.yaml`
 //This file tells our web client relevant information about our trials, environments, and actor classes. import { cogSettings } from "./CogSettings";

 //These are messages which were defined in data.proto.
-These imports will need to change whenever their corresponding messages in data.proto are changed and `npx cogment-js-sdk-generate` is run. import { PlayerAction } from "./data_pb";
+These imports will need to change whenever their corresponding messages in data.proto are changed and `npx cogment-js-sdk-generate cogment.yaml` is run. import { PlayerAction } from "./data_pb";
 ```